metaeducation/ren-cpp/doc/build.md

 other than CMD.EXE, then you might have to simply name it `r3-make`).

 Next step is to tell Rebol to build a makefile for use with MinGW.
-So in the `make` subdirectory of Rebol's source code, run the following lines:
+So in the `make` subdirectory of Rebol's source code, run this line for a 32-bit build:

-    make make OS_ID=0.3.1
+	make -f makefile.boot OS_ID=0.3.1

-    make prep
+If you will be doing a 64-bit build, instead type:

-    make
+	make -f makefile.boot OS_ID=0.3.2

+*(Note: MinGW-w64 allows 32-bits builds, and you can also stick the flag `-m32` onto the compiler options.)*

 Now you should have a new subdirectory `objs` full of `.o` files, as well as an executable named `r3.exe` in the make directory.
 Great!
 You have built Rebol!

-Next step: RenCpp.
+Next step: Ren/C++.

-**Building RenCpp**
+**Building Ren/C++**

-Download the source code of RenCpp and put it in a directory next to the one that you named `rebol`.
+Download the source code of Ren/C++ and put it in a directory next to the one that you named `rebol`.
 Having these two directories side by side is the default assumption of the build process.
 If you put rebol somewhere else, you will need to specify `-DRUNTIME_PATH=/wherever/you/put/rebol-source`.

 Make sure that you have `cmake`, `make` and the other MinGW executables in your PATH.
 (MinGW may have named its make `mingw32-make` if `make` alone is not working for you.)
-Then open a console in RenCpp's main directory and type the following instructions:
+Then open a console in Ren/C++'s main directory and type the following instructions:

     cmake -G"MinGW Makefiles" -DRUNTIME=rebol